mainmatter/ember-simple-auth/guides/octane-auth-torii-with-github.md

 ## Set up and Configuration

-The following guide will teach you about the basics of OAuth, Github and Ember, following these five major steps to implement Github Authorisation in your Ember app: experts, the short version is:
+The following guide will teach you about the basics of OAuth, Github and Ember, following these five major steps to implement Github Authorization in your Ember app:

 1. Register your future app with GitHub and get its keys.
 2. Create a new Ember app